 The Centre's findings are published in books, reports, articles, occasional papers etc. the most important being The Spiritual Nature of Man by Sir Alister Hardy, Exploring Inner Space and Religious Experience Today by David Hay, The Original Vision and Living the Questions by Edward Robinson and A Sense of Presence by Timothy Beardsworth.
-These are obtainable by purchase, or on loan, from the Centre.
+In addition the Centre published a series of occasional papers which can be downloaded free of charge.

 In 2016, the edited volume The Study of Religious Experience – Approaches and Methodologies (Equinox 2016, edited by Bettina E. Schmidt) came out from RERC activities.
 It contains a revised and expanded text of the first Alister Hardy Lampeter lecture by Fiona Bowie (2014), several other articles by scholars connected to RERC as well as others.
 It can be ordered online on the website of the publisher: https://www.equinoxpub.com/home/study-religious-experience-bettina-schmidt/

 The Faculty celebrated the launch of the book as well as a second book by Prof Bettina Schmidt at a recent event.